xddxdd/blog/source/_posts/en/article/modify-computer/robomaster-bugs-in-development.lantian/index.md

 Our school organized a RoboMaster team and plans to attend the competition this year.
 Since we are all new students at a new campus, we do not have any reference materials available from previous students, and we have to figure out bugs after bugs on our own.

-This article describes some of the problems we met during software development.
+This post describes some of the problems we met during software development.

 > Hardware: RoboMaster Official Development Board
 > MCU Model: STM32F427IIHx